Sequential Monte Carlo with Gaussian Mixture Approximation for Infinite-Dimensional Statistical Inverse Problems: SMC with Gaussian mixture approximation

 Then for every \( \epsilon > 0 \), there exists \( M\in \mathbb{N} \) and \( \{ w_i, m_i, \mathcal{C}_i \}_{i=1}^M \), forming a well-defined Gaussian mixture measure in infinite-dimensional space:

 such that \( d_{\text{ TV}}(\tilde{\mu}, \mu^\mathrm{d}) < \epsilon \).
 Moreover, the Gaussian components \(\{\mu_i\}_{i=1}^M\) are all equivalent to the prior \( \mu_0 \). \end{theorem}

-\begin{remark} This theorem states that for posterior measures in a separable Hilbert space, Gaussian mixture measures are dense within them; furthermore, this Gaussian mixture is also mutually equivalent to the prior measure.
-This theorem is the motivation for our use of Gaussian mixtures for approximation. \end{remark}
+\begin{remark} The above theorem states that for posterior measures in a separable Hilbert space, Gaussian mixture measures are dense within them; furthermore, this Gaussian mixture is also mutually equivalent to the prior measure.
+This theorem is the motivation for our use of Gaussian mixtures for approximation.
+The proof is given in \ref{SM-GMM approximate post}. \end{remark}

-In practice, we estimate the parameters of a Gaussian mixture from samples using the method from \cite{fengzhe2018}, which is established in function space, and the Gaussian mixture is also equivalent to the prior measure \(\mu_0\).
+In practice, we estimate the parameters of a Gaussian mixture from samples using the method from \cite{Feng2018}, which is established in function space, and the Gaussian mixture is also equivalent to the prior measure \(\mu_0\).
 Then we show that sampling from Gaussian mixture is an approximation of pCN-GM.
 Let \(\beta=1\) in (\ref{GMM proposal}), and we obtain

 Now \(Q(u,dv)\) is independent with respect to \(u\), thus we can drop \(u\) and rewrite it as \(Q(dv)\).
 The accept rate function is

 Then with the help of Theorem \ref{GMM approximate post} we have the equivalence between \(Q(du)\) and \(\mu_0(du)\), therefore \(a(u,v)\) has a simpler form: